About The Master of Social Work Online Program

 - Demonstrate knowledge of the history, mission, and philosophy of the social work profession and how it relates to the formulation of a professional identity.

 - Recognize values and ethical dilemmas in practice within the parameters of the NASW Code of Ethics.

 - Demonstrate professional demeanor and self-awareness regarding personal values and professionalism impacting their professional judgment.

-- Demonstrate critical thinking skills, including ability to apply person-in-environment and multidisciplinary theoretical frameworks to engage, assess, intervene, and evaluate generalist social work practice on all system levels.
+- Demonstrate critical thinking skills, including the ability to apply person-in-environment and multidisciplinary theoretical frameworks to engage, assess, intervene, and evaluate generalist social work practice on all system levels.

-- Offer wellness-oriented and other multidisciplinary frameworks on all system levels that maximize the physical, mental, emotional, social, economic, cultural, and spiritual health within individual and families.
+- Demonstrate wellness-oriented and other theoretical frameworks that maximize the physical, mental, emotional, social, economic, cultural, and spiritual health on all advanced generalist practice levels.

-- Demonstrate ethical leadership and advanced generalist social work knowledge base in interprofessional collaboration.
+- Display an advanced generalist social work knowledge base during interprofessional collaboration.